RSE-Sheffield/RSE-Sheffield.github.io/README.md

 [rule/aliases](https://github.com/DavidAnson/markdownlint#rules--aliases) serves as a reference for the style/linting that is applied to committed files.
 The hook is configured to fix errors automatically where possible.

-[pre-commit.ci](https://pre-commit.ci) configuration has also been included so linting will be applied to pull-requests and the test will fail if errors have not been corrected locally when making your commits.
-This will where possible has the added advantage that the `.pre-commit-config.yaml` will be kept up-to-date when new versions of hooks are released.
+[pre-commit.ci](https://pre-commit.ci) configuration has also been included so linting can be applied to pull-requests and the test will fail if errors have not been corrected locally when making your commits.
+This has the added advantage that the `.pre-commit-config.yaml` will be kept up-to-date when new versions of hooks are released.

 ### pre-commit